— PROJECT NAME

 TRACKING KEYWORDS WITH CONVERSATION MINING

-Conducting conversation mining, I browsed through online review sites and social media comments left by people who shopped for scarves online to research what types of keywords people used when shopping for scarves online.
+Conducting conversation mining, I browsed through online review sites and social media comments left by people who shopped for scarves online to research top keywords people used.

-It offered direct insight into what people's top wants and needs are when scarf shopping online, and this would help inform my UX writing process later on:
+It offered direct insight into people's top wants and needs when scarf shopping online, and this would help inform my UX writing process later on:

-My research helped me develop a user persona that outlines what ArtScarf's target user is.
+My research helped me develop a user persona (below) that outlines what ArtScarf's target user is.

-I learned that ArtScarf would best appeal to a young female adult scarf enthusiast who would enjoy the chance to customize a scarf online that showcases their sense of style while keeping them warm.
-Such a shopper would treasure the combination of fashion and function.
+ArtScarf would best appeal to a young female adult scarf enthusiast who would enjoy the chance to customize a scarf online that showcases their sense of style while keeping them warm.

 INSPIRATION FROM COMPETITOR ANALYSIS